 - Inaccurate reporting of opinion poll data.

-- Hurt female political candidates, who tend to focus on policy issues to build credibility.
+- Shortchange female candidates, who tend to focus on policy issues to build their credibility.

-- Shortchange third-party candidates, who often are overlooked or ignored because their chances of winning are slim when compared with Republican and Democratic candidates.
+- Hurt third-party candidates, who often are overlooked or ignored by newsrooms because their chances of winning are usually quite slim compared with Republican and Democratic candidates.

 The consequences of horse race reporting